microsoft/terminal/README.md

 # Welcome

-This repository contains the source code for:
+This repository contains the source code & documentation for:

 * [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701)
 * The Windows console host (`conhost.exe`)
 * Components shared between the two projects
 * [ColorTool](https://github.com/Microsoft/Terminal/tree/master/src/tools/ColorTool)
 * [Sample projects](https://github.com/Microsoft/Terminal/tree/master/samples) that show how to consume the Windows Console APIs

 Other related repositories include:

 * [Console API Documentation](https://github.com/MicrosoftDocs/Console-Docs)

 ## Installing & running Windows Terminal

+### Operating System Support

-> 👉 Note: To run the Windows Terminal you'll need to be running Windows 10 1903 (build 18362) or later
+Windows Terminal can be installed on:

+* Windows 10 1903 (build 18362) or later
+* [Windows Server 1903](https://docs.microsoft.com/en-us/windows-server/get-started-19/whats-new-in-windows-server-1903) or later (install manually - see "From this repository" below)

-### From the Microsoft Store
+### Install via the Microsoft Store

-Download the Microsoft Terminal free from the Microsoft Store and it'll be continuously updated:
+On Windows 10, we recommend downloading the Windows Terminal from the Microsoft Store and it'll be continuously updated:

 <a href='//www.microsoft.com/store/apps/9n0dx20hk701?cid=storebadge&ocid=badge'><img src='https://assets.windowsphone.com/85864462-9c82-451e-9355-a3d5f874397a/English_get-it-from-MS_InvariantCulture_Default.png' alt='English badge' width="284" height="104" style='width: 284px; height: 104px;'/></a>

-### From this repository
+### Manually install builds from this repository
-Every public release of Windows Terminal is avaiable for manual download from [this repo's Releases page](https://github.com/microsoft/terminal/releases)
+For users who're unable to install Terminal from the Microsoft Store (e.g. on [Windows Server 1903](https://docs.microsoft.com/en-us/windows-server/get-started-19/whats-new-in-windows-server-1903) or later), Terminal builds can be manually downloaded from [this repo's Releases page](https://github.com/microsoft/terminal/releases).

+> ⚠ Note:
+> 1. If you install Terminal manually, be sure to install [the Desktop Bridge VC++ v14 Redist Package](https://www.microsoft.com/en-us/download/details.aspx?id=53175) otherwise Terminal may not install and/or run and may crash at startup
-> ⚠ Note: If you manually install Terminal from [releases](https://github.com/microsoft/terminal/releases) they won't auto-update so be sure to regularly install the latest Terminal release to receive all the latest fixes and improvements!
+> 1. If you manually install Terminal from [releases](https://github.com/microsoft/terminal/releases) they won't auto-update so be sure to regularly install the latest Terminal release to receive all the latest fixes and improvements!

-### Via Chocolatey (unofficial)
+### Install via Chocolatey (unofficial)

 [Chocolatey](https://chocolatey.org) users can download and install the latest Terminal release by installing the `microsoft-windows-terminal` package: